ingconti/JavaFXWithImagesAndText/README.md

  2) be sure to use YOUR main class:
   <mainClass>com.ingconti.Launcher</mainClass>

- 3) do NOT try skip out Laucher class! it must be used to foce loading of inner class derived from: javafx.application.Application;
+ 3) do NOT try skip out Laucher class! it must be used to force loading of inner class derived from: javafx.application.Application.

     (for brave an curious.. here that's why: http://mail.openjdk.java.net/pipermail/openjfx-dev/2018-June/021977.html)

  4) pack it using MAVEN cmd in right Maven panel:

  mvn package